 Northwestern allows an applicant to apply to only one program in a given year.
-For instance, you can apply to either Finance (Kellogg) or Economics (Weinberg College of Arts & Sciences); you cannot submit an application to both.
+For instance, you can apply to either Operations Management (Kellogg) or Industrial Engineering & Management Sciences (McCormick School of Engineering); you cannot submit an application to both.

 How many applications do you receive and how many students do you enroll?

-Each year Kellogg receives approximately 675 applications to its eight PhD programs.
-On average 25 students enroll each fall.
+Each year Kellogg receives over 700 applications to its eight PhD programs.
+On average 20-25 students enroll each fall.